 Keeping the piercing clean is very important in preventing the area from the dangers that come with an infected piercing.
 According to the American Association of Professional Piercers, the piercing on your navel should be cleaned using a mild fragrance free soap.
 A sterile and additive free saline solution could also be used.
 In case you settle for soap, go with one that is a germicide or an anti-microbial.
 A saline solution can be made at home as well using non-iodized sea salt and warm distilled water.
 The saline solution can be used as a rinse to soak the area for ten minutes.
 Soak a cotton ball in the solution and place it on the piercing.

 Where you are using a soap, take showers and not baths.
 This ensures that there is no bacterial retention.
 Also ensure you do not wash it over two times each day.
 To avoid snagging on the new piercing while using towels and causing bacterial infections, use napkins or paper towels to dry up the area.
 Other things you should avoid around the area are rubbing alcohol, hydrogen peroxide, lotions, ointments and harsh or abrasive soaps.
 Also avoid tubs, rivers, lakes, pools and other areas that may contain contaminated water as the micro-organisms in them could cause infections on the place of piercing.

 Once the piercing has healed, a common concern among individuals normally is; are belly button piercings permanent?
 According to many user testimonials, how long a belly button takes to close up when it has healed depends on individuals.
-While for some it may take months to close up after it has healed, it only takes a few hours for others to close once the ring is removed.
+While for some it may .
 To avoid it closing up when you don’t want it to, use belly button retainer jewelry when you remove regular jewelry.